 If you need to charge your customer for late payment interest, then your first step is to contact them in writing advising them that you are going to begin charging late payment interest until the point that the unpaid invoice is paid.
 You should provide them with details of the invoice, outstanding amount, how you chased the debt and the interest charge.

-Once you customer has paid you should raise a final invoice which includes the original debt amount and the interest the has been applied, detailing how it was calculated.
+Once you customer has paid, you should raise a final invoice.
+This should include the original debt amount and the interest which has been applied, detailing how it was calculated.

 Should You Charge Late Payment Interest on Unpaid Invoices

-Deciding whether you should late payment interest is a business decision that you should consider carefully:
+Deciding whether you should issue a late payment interest is a business decision that you should consider carefully:

 - You could erode a valuable business relationship;

-If you find that you are experienced slow late payments on a regular basis then consider looking at your invoicing system and whether you need to make some improvements.
+Finally, if you find that you are experiencing slow late payments on a regular basis, then consider looking at your invoicing system and whether you need to make some business financing improvements.